RM1213-ARM/LAB-1-Linux-Networking/README.md

 Configured IP Masquerading using iptables on the Router's WAN interface.
 This allows the internal private subnets ('192.168.10.0/24' and '192.168.20.0/24') to reach external resources by sharing the Router's assigned hotspot IP, effectively hiding the internal topology from the external network.

 ## Verification and Testing
-To validate the configuration, the following connectivity tests were executed from the Client node (`192.168.10.10`):
+To validate the configuration, the following connectivity tests were executed from the Management node (`192.168.10.10`):

 | Test Case | Command | Expected Result | Status |
 | :--- | :--- | :--- | :--- |